Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Introduction

-For learning classes of PDEs that incorporate conservation laws—such as those found in crowd dynamics—the use of black-box deep neural networks (DNNs) and black-box neural operators (NOs) \cite{li2020fourier,li2023deep,ahmadi2024ai,azizzadenesheli2024neural,zappala2024learning,fabiani2024task} is inherently problematic.
+For learning classes of PDEs that incorporate conservation laws--such as those found in crowd dynamics--the use of black-box DNNs and black-box NOs \cite{fabiani2024task, ahmadi2024ai, li2020fourier,li2023deep,azizzadenesheli2024neural,zappala2024learning} is inherently problematic.
 These models often lack physical consistency, particularly in preserving conservation laws, which are usually enforced only as soft constraints in the loss function.
-In addition, their training suffers from low approximation accuracy due to the curse of dimensionality, potentially leading to unphysical predictions and numerical instabilities during long-term simulations.
+In addition, their training suffers from low approximation accuracy due to the ``curse of dimensionality", potentially leading to unphysical predictions and numerical instabilities during long-term simulations.
 Thus, to deal with that problem, RiemannONets were recently presented in \cite{peyvan2024riemannonets}, which are NOs based on DeepONets to solve Riemann problems encountered in compressible flows, thus enforcing the preservation of conservation laws.
-Towards solving the inverse problem, we have recently proposed GoRINNs \cite{patsatzis2025gorinns}: Godunov-Riemann informed neural networks for learning hyperbolic PDEs that respect the conservation laws explicitly.
+Towards solving the inverse problem, we have recently proposed GoRINNs \cite{patsatzis2025gorinns}, neural networks coupled with Godunov numerical schemes and Riemann solvers for learning hyperbolic PDEs that explicitly respect the conservation laws by construction.

+It is important to note, however, that despite the long-standing tradition of modeling crowd dynamics through (hydrodynamic) PDEs, such formulations inherently rely on an ``infinite-size" assumption.
+In realistic settings involving crowds of moderate or finite-size, this assumption often breaks down.
+Finite-size effects, such as spatial heterogeneity, individual interactions, and boundary influences, can dominate the dynamics, rendering continuum PDEs insufficient for accurate, quantitative predictions of real-world crowd behavior.